xcp-ng/xcp-ng-org/docs/troubleshooting/common-problems.md

 ---

-## Host and Pool have incompatible Licenses
+## 🪪 Host and Pool have incompatible Licenses {#host-and-pool-have-incompatible-licenses}

 ### Cause